Dusch4593/bookstore-app/README.md

 # Bookstore Application
-A simple, React/ Redux application that uses the Google Books API to allow a user to:
+A simple, React application that uses the Google Books API to allow a user to:

 * search for books and display the results
 * click on a particular book to get more information